helidon-io/helidon/docs/mp/openapi/openapi.md

 ##### A static OpenAPI file

 Add a static file at `META-INF/openapi.yml`, `META-INF/openapi.yaml`, or `META-INF/openapi.json`.
-Tools such as Swagger let you describe your app’s API and they then generate an OpenAPI document file which you can include in your application so OpenAPI can use it.
+Tools such as Swagger let you describe your app’s API, and they then generate an OpenAPI document file which you can include in your application so OpenAPI can use it.